-An Easy Fix: A Biometric Time Clock And Automated Timekeeping System
+An Easy Fix: A Biometric Device and Automated Timekeeping System

-Over the course of the ensuing question and answer period, I researched how other small businesses are solving the problem of employee time theft.
+Over the course of the ensuing question and answer period, I researched how other small companies are solving the problem of employee time theft.

-The easy answer seems to be “biometric employee time clocks for small business.”
+The answer seems to be “biometric time clocks for small business.”

 I was always under the impression that biometrics were for the big guys, and have associated the thumbprint reading technology with big offices, big budgets, and big brother.

-To my pleasant surprise, a few vendors in the audience had plenty of answers to dispel our collective concern about budgets and implementation.
+To my pleasant surprise, many vendors had plenty of answers to dispel our collective concern about budgets and implementation.

-When it comes to solving the problems of things like buddy punching and skimming a few minutes here and there, biometric employee time clocks have a lot of answers that make solving these problems nearly as easy as plugging in a toaster.
+When it comes to solving the problems of things like buddy punching and skimming a few minutes here and there, biometric devices have a lot of answers that make solving these problems nearly as easy as plugging in a toaster.

-There are several varieties of biometric clocks.
-Most require an employee to confirm their identity with a fingerprint or handprint.
+There are several varieties of biometric hardware.
+Most require an employee to confirm their identity with a fingerprint, handprint or facial scan.

 Fingerprint technology is in wide usage, is easy to install and set up, and solves a lot of our problems without the high-tech intimidation I originally associated with such a James Bondian device.

-Another great advantage is that several companies providing the biometric clock in solutions have designed their products to integrate with popular time and attendance solutions offered by leading providers such as SwipeClock.
+Another advantage is that several companies providing the biometric solutions have designed their products to integrate with popular time and attendance solutions offered by leading providers such as SwipeClock.

 Keeping Time: How Biometrics Will Help Our Small Business

-We’re combining SwipeClock’s TimeWorksTouch with the TimeWorksPlus timekeeping system.
+We’re combining SwipeClock’s Vision+ with WorkforceHub HRMS.
 This will make buddy punching a realistic impossibility.

-Employees will be required to confirm their identity with their own fingerprint, and won’t be able to punch in for a late buddy.
+Employees will confirm their identity with a facial scan, and won’t be able to punch in for a late buddy.

 This single solution alone promises to save our company the cost of one whole full-time employee.

-We’ll make up the cost of purchasing and installing the new hardware in less than two months, and employees will now be personally accountable for their time.
-Happily, this will eliminate the ethical dilemma of how to respond when your buddy asks you to punch in for them; it literally can’t happen, so our employees are happy it won’t even come up.
+We’ll make up the cost of the new hardware in less than two months, and employees will now be personally accountable for their time.
+Happily, this will eliminate the ethical dilemma of how to respond when your buddy asks you to punch in for them; it literally can’t happen.
+Honest employees appreciate this.